 Lecompton writes a constitution

 In January 1857, the official Legislature authorized a constitutional convention.
 They scheduled an election for six months later.
-The free-staters boycotted the election, but they joined the October 5 election for the territory’s Legislature.
+The free-staters boycotted the election but joined the October 5 election for the territory’s Legislature.
 The free-state voters won.

 Visiting the Kansas Territorial Capital Trail: Constitution Hall is now a state historic site.
 To learn more, walk the Historic Walking Tour.